JO-OLADEJI/alx-low_level_programming/README.md

 - Print alphabets in lowercase except `q` and `e` using `putchar`.
 - Print all single digit numbers of base 10 starting from 0, followed by a new line.
 - Print all single digit numbers of base 10 starting from 0, followed by a new line using `putchar`.
+- Print the lowercase alphabet in reverse, followed by a new line.